ardusthebobcat/Wordcount-Code-Review/Readme.md

 remote:       to use for this application automatically.
 remote: See https://devcenter.heroku.com/articles/buildpacks
 }
-  Troubleshooting steps: Compared related files with the keys used
+  Troubleshooting steps: Compared related files with those on the learnhowtoprogram site.
+Attempted to rebundle Gemfile.
+Searched heroku page.
+Checked heroku config in terminal to check for incorrectly set vars (one of the issues people had) with no success.
+Still resulting in same error.

 Created by: Michael Summers
 Copyright: No copyright held by Michael Summers.
 Any and all copyrights held by other owners of related technologies should not be violated in the use of this program.